There’s no point starting a blog now. It’s too competitive.

 Have you heard this?
 Have you thought it too?

 It’s perhaps a convenient excuse, but that’s all it is.

 What about, I don’t have enough time to build a successful blog.

 What if I said you don’t need to work as hard as you do on your blog?
 That you could do it with minimal time just by focusing on the right things?
 What if I told you what those things are?
 And took you step-by-step through how to build a successful blog?

 In this new case study, I’m going to show you how I can build a new site from scratch and have success with minimal effort.

 And that’s not all…

-I’m also going to show you how I am helping another blogger start a new site from scratch.
-This blogger has never had financial blogging success before and is building a new blog with my assistance part time over the next six months.
+I’m also going to show you how I am helping another blogger in creating a blog from scratch.
+This blogger has never had financial blogging success before and is building a new blog with my assistance part-time over the next six months.